compaxion/Skin-Lesion-Classifier-Demo/README.md

-# Skin Lesion Classification Dashboard — with Authentication
+# Skin Lesion Classification Dashboard

 A Streamlit dashboard for skin-lesion classification that uses a trained Keras multi-modal model (EfficientNetB2 + patient metadata) to predict the lesion type from a dermoscopic image.
 This version adds a SQLite-backed authentication layer and per-user upload history.